taborlab/FlowCal/doc/python_tutorials/plot.rst

 .. image:: /_static/python_tutorial_plot_2.png

-One of the most convenient features of :func:`FlowCal.plot.hist1d` is that it can figure out the appropriate bins to use, even after the data has been transformed.
+One of the most convenient features of :func:`FlowCal.plot.hist1d` is the ability to figure out the appropriate bins to use, even after the data has been transformed.
 This only works if using ``FCSData`` objects and transformation functions from the :mod:`FlowCal.transform` module.
 For example, let's convert the data in the ``FL1`` channel to a.u., and plot it in a semilog histogram.

 >>> s_fl1 = FlowCal.transform.exponentiate(s, channels='FL1')
 >>> FlowCal.plot.hist1d(s_fl1, channel='FL1', div=4, log=True)